sonatype-nexus-community/nexus-repository-helm/README.md

 For further information like how to persist volumes check out [the GitHub repo for our official image](https://github.com/sonatype/docker-nexus3).

-The application will now be available from your browser at http://localhost:8081
+After allowing some time to spin up, the application will be available from your browser at http://localhost:8081.

-* As of Nexus Repository Manager Version 3.17, the default admin password is randomly generated.
-  If running in a Docker container, you will need to view the generated password file (/nexus-data/admin.password) in order to login to Nexus.
-The command below will open a bash shell in the container named `nexus`:
+To read the generated admin password for your first login to the web UI, you can use the command below against the running docker container:

-      docker exec -it nexus /bin/bash
+      docker exec -it nexus cat /nexus-data/admin.password && echo
-      $ cat /nexus-data/admin.password

   Once logged into the application UI as `admin` using the generated password, you may also want to turn on "Enable anonymous access" when prompted by the setup wizard.